aleen42/PersonalWiki/post/kaleidoscope/kaleidoscope.md

 </svg>
 ```

-Utilizing this feature, what we should do to genearte regular polygons is just to solve positions of each vertex.
+Utilizing this feature, what we should do to generate regular polygons is just to solve positions of each vertex.

+In addition, can such polygons be generated within a circle

 ### Demo